rev. 228

 The OKAPI Project

-• It provides your site with a set of useful well-documented API methods,
+• It provides OC site with a set of useful well-documented API methods,

-• Allows read and write private (user-related) data with OAuth 3-legged authentication.
+• Allows read and write private (user-related) data with OAuth Authentication.

-The project is aiming to become a standard API for all National OpenCaching.xx sites.
-This OKAPI installation provides API for the http://www.opencaching.us/ site.
-Check out other OKAPI installations:
+The project has grown to become a standard and common API for all National Opencaching.xx sites.
+This OKAPI installation provides services for the https://www.opencaching.us/ site.
+Here is the list of other OKAPI installations:

 How can I use OKAPI?